HUDSON COUNTRY MONTESSORI SUMMER DAY CAMP – Danbury CT

 AVAILABLE FROM 4PM -5PM

 Though out the week fun after- camp activities are planned for the campers who want an extended experience, in addition to the already fun environment.
-Robotics, Martial Arts, Ballet, Zumba and Cooking are some of the activities campers can enjoy in our after -camp program.
+Coming Soon!

 Our Weekly Themes